-A number of satellite events will be held 15 April 2018, at the Faculty of Languages NCU (Collegium Humanisticum, Bojarskiego 1, Torun), including a special thematic session of the Human Behavior and Evolution Society.
+A number of satellite events will be held 15 April 2018, at the Faculty of Languages NCU (Collegium Humanisticum, Bojarskiego 1, Torun).

 Department of Linguistics and Philology, Uppsala University, Uppsala, Sweden